 As a bird lover, Larry dreams of one day seeing the Creek become a flourishing habitat capable of supporting all sorts of bird species, from belted kingfishers to cedar waxwings.
 “Imagine beautiful green herons, for example, making a living in a reinvigorated Arboretum Creek,” says Larry.
 “These secretive birds could come for the frogs and fish enjoying the cool, clean, year-round flow of water.”

-Back in August, Arboretum Foundation Executive Director Jane Stonecipher sent a letter to the King County Council on behalf of our organization supporting the Friends’ grant application.
+Neighbors and local groups, such as Seattle Audubon, petitioned the Council to approve the funding.
+In August, Arboretum Foundation Executive Director Jane Stonecipher sent a letter to the King County Council on behalf of our organization supporting the Friends’ grant application.
 In her letter, she wrote: “We believe that the potential for increasing the flow of clean water into Arboretum Creek and our surrounding watershed is an important community and ecological benefit.”